rhyming slang: babbling brook for cook

 schoolkids slang

-created as ceremonial art
+Originally created as ceremonial art in Arnhem Land, NTcreated as ceremonial art

 aussie rules slang since the 1890s